AarushKej/AWS-challenge/README.md

-# AWS-challenge
+# AWS-10-week-challenge

+Week 1 Challenge: Creating Static Website

-1 created a bucket and added a static web page to the bucket
+1. Created a bucket and added a static web page to the bucket

-2 created a domain and certificate from the certificate manager
+2. Created a domain and certificate from the certificate manager

-3 route 53 already created because the domain was created with aws
+3. Route 53 already created because the domain was created with aws

-4 created a record for the certificate in route 53 hosted zone
+4. Created a record for the certificate in route 53 hosted zone

-5 created a cloudfront distribution and linked the bucket to it
+5. Created a cloudfront distribution and linked the bucket to it

-6 restricted the bucket access just to the cloudfront with the OAI key
+6. Restricted the bucket access just to the cloudfront with the OAI key

-7 added DNS name and certificate to the cloudfront
+7. Added DNS name and certificate to the cloudfront

-8 made it accessable only on https
+8. Made it accessable only on https

-9 once everything was created we made a record so the domain name redirected to the cloudfront url
+9. Once everything was created we made a record so the domain name redirected to the cloudfront url